-- Deltamune a South African based biotechnology company.
+- Farming and Engineering Services an industry-leading equipment and integrated contracting services provider to the agricultural sector in Malawi, Zambia and Tanzania.
+It has provided a full range of world-class products, expert technical services and practical know-how for over 50 years, and is now also a provider of precision agriculture services. - Deltamune a South African based biotechnology company.
 Deltamune develops and manufactures vaccines used in production animals for the food market particularly poultry.
 More recently, the company has expanded its vaccination range to address the ruminant market (cattle, sheep, etc.).
 Deltamune produces autogenous vaccines: they create and adapt vaccines specifically for local African diseases and virus variants.
-They also manufacture registered vaccines, addressing diseases such as Avian Influenza, Coryza, Newcastle Disease, Salmonella, Anthrax and Lumpy Skin, amongst others). - Lona Holdco Pty Ltd a vertically integrated foods business with operations in primary agriculture, packhouses, food production, cold storage as well as branded food export and distribution.
-The Group's products (predominantly citrus) are sold locally and exported globally to 45 countries.
-Lona's head office is in Cape Town with its various divisions operating in the Gauteng, KwaZulu-Natal, Limpopo, Eastern Cape, and Western Cape provinces of South Africa. - MHL International Holdings Limited, a subsidiary of the Manipal Group MHL is a leading printing and packaging group in sub-Saharan Africa, operating through subsidiaries in Kenya (established in 2008) and Nigeria (established in 2014).
-Manipal's range of products cut across flexible packaging and self-adhesive labels among other ancillary services, and support a wide variety of industries, key among them being the food and beverage, and agriculture sectors.
+They also manufacture registered vaccines, addressing diseases such as Avian Influenza, Coryza, Newcastle Disease, Salmonella, Anthrax and Lumpy Skin, amongst others). - Lona Group a vertically integrated foods business with operations in primary agriculture, packhouses, food production, cold storage as well as branded food export and distribution.
+The Group's products (predominantly citrus and stone fruit) are sold locally and exported globally to 45 countries.
+Lona's head office is in Cape Town with its various divisions operating in the Gauteng, KwaZulu-Natal, Limpopo, Eastern Cape, and Western Cape provinces of South Africa. - MHL International Holdings Limited (Manipal) -is a leading printing and packaging group in sub-Saharan Africa, operating through subsidiaries in Kenya (established in 2008) and Nigeria (established in 2014).
+Manipal's range of products include self-adhesive labels and flexible packaging such as such as shrink sleeves, wrappers, laminated pouches and flower sleeves.
+Manipal support a wide variety of industries, key among them being the food and beverage, and agriculture sectors.